What are orthodontic treatments?

 You might need orthodontic treatment for:

-- a bad bite, which is how your upper and lower jaws meet when you close your mouth
+- a bad bite, which is how the upper and lower jaws meet when the mouth closes

 - problems with speaking, breathing or chewing

 An orthodontist can also assess children’s developing teeth and jaws, and help manage thumb or finger-sucking habits.

 What happens during orthodontic treatment?